One of the things that Taiwan has taken here is Taiwan's approach to Traditional Chinese medicine and natural medicines at all .

 Research of polish and other traditional medicines

-Taiwan is the leading country in the research of glossy glass, whose genome has been deciphered by a team from Yangming University in Taipei (the research project is still running).
-There are also Chinese caterpillars (laboratory, the wild is imported from Tibet) and high quality strains of other mushrooms, such as Monascus purpureus .
+Taiwan is the leading country in the research of the glossy glass, whose genome was deciphered by a team from Yangming University in Taipei (the research project is still running).
+There are also Chinese caterpillars (laboratory, the wild is imported from Tibet) and high quality strains of other mushrooms such as Monascus purpureus .
 Only after long study of content substances and chemical-taxonomic problems of fungal and herbal medicines we realize why their cultivation in guaranteed quality (as opposed to aspirin production) requires equipment and knowledge equipment on a world level.

 Taiwanese project of glossary glomerule analysis